Event Director Program

 Per the Student Code of Conduct, purposeful binge drinking through binge drinking games and binge drinking paraphernalia are not permitted at any time.
 Any game where alcohol is consumed competitively and/or quickly is considered a binge drinking game.

 We recognize student’s desire to socialize and learn how to navigate the social environment in a mature and responsible way.
-Those who need help understanding their own limits are encouraged to meet with Prevention and Advocacy staff to learn what will work best for them in a safe, private, educational conversation.
+Those who need help understanding their own limits are encouraged to meet with Health Promotion staff to learn what will work best for them in a safe, private, educational conversation.

 Want to be a Certified Event Director?